 Ensure that the hot water cylinder insulation is not disturbed or damaged.
 Incomplete insulation increases heat loss and costs money.
 Hot Water Primary Circuit Losses The hot water system in this dwelling has no cylinder thermostat.
 In general, the simplest improvement that can be made is to install a cylinder thermostat to reduce unnecessary heat loss from the primary pipework.
 Uncontrolled heat loss can also be reduced by installing insulation on hot water distribution pipework where heating is not required.
 This reduces the amount of heat required to be generated by the heating system, and so reduces the amount of fuel required.
 Ideally, this involves all pipework (flow and return) between the boiler and hot water cylinder being insulated (including in walls and floors).
-Cost: Medium Impact: Low Hot Water Cylinder Insulation The hot water cylinder insulation is less than 80mm.
+Cost: Medium Impact: Low Hot Water Cylinder Insulation The hot water cylinder has factory fitted insulation.
+No specific action is advised.